 4 Ways Two Become One Flesh in Marriage

 My youngest daughter has a knitted circular blanket she’s had since she was a baby.
 This blanket is well-loved and well-used.
 Last year, I noticed it unraveling in several places.
 If I didn’t do something about it right away, that blanket would soon be a pile of crinkled yarn.
 As I repaired each hole, I was reminded of becoming one Flesh in marriage.

 Each stitch in the blanket is dependent upon the stitches surrounding it.

 If one unravels, it sets off a ‘run’ or a hole in the piece.
-The knitter has to deal with that unstitched stitch right away…or have a bigger problem on her hands.
-Knitting takes a lot of time…and even more patience.
+The knitter has to deal with that un-stitched stitch right away…or have a bigger problem on her hands.
+Knitting takes a lot of time… and even more patience.
 This is also true of marriage.
 A one flesh marriage requires endless patience.

-For many years, I wondered what it looked like for a husband and wife to ‘be one flesh’.
+For many years, I wondered what it looked like for a husband and wife to ‘become one flesh in marriage.
 I had no idea what it looked like since that was never modeled to me.
 Thankfully, our God is graciously willing to teach those of us who are ready to learn (OK, I wasn’t always ready to learn…).

-I want to share 4 ways we can become knit together (1 Flesh) with our hubbies.
+I want to share 4 ways we can become knit together as One Flesh in Marriage

 Prayer is the one thing that has changed my marriage.
 I am confident that if I didn’t pray for my husband’s salvation, he might not be following the Lord today.